 Using vVols with ONTAP

-ONTAP tools also includes the vCenter UI extensions, REST API server, Storage Replication Adapter for VMware Site Recovery Manager, Monitoring and Host configuration tools, and an array of reports which help you better manage your VMware environment.
+ONTAP tools also includes vCenter UI extensions, REST API services, Storage Replication Adapters for VMware Site Recovery Manager / Live Site Recovery, monitoring and host configuration tools, and an array of reports which help you better manage your VMware environment.

 Products and Documentation